FEniCS/governance/governance.md

   want, even if they are not project Contributors or Council Members.
 - Ability to influence the project through the participation of their Council Member.
 - Council Members are invited to the bi-annual FEniCS Developer Meeting.

+[AL: Suggest removing T-shirts.
+Shouldn't we be able to make T-shirts without the need for including all university logos?
+This might be fine in many cases but sometimes the T-shirt migth be prettier without lots of logos.]

+[AL: What is the Project Retreat?
+Should it be Project Conference?]

+[AL: Do we have a biannual Developer Meeting?]

 **Tier 2** = an institution with at least one Institutional Contributor